meron-401n14/lab-03/README.md

 #### Tests
 * npm test
-* What assertions were made? *
+* What assertions were made? * writes an object to a file,  write properly to a json file & given invalid json
-* What assertions need to be / should be made?
+* What assertions need to be / all

 #### UML
 * ![lab-03](async.jpg)